 Data from animal-borne sensors will need to be either integrated into the Argo Data Management system or processed by a similar system yet to be established.
 Procedures for both real-time and delayed-mode processing are required to ensure data quality and uniformity.
 So far, the animal-borne instrument community has adopted real-time procedures similar to those developed by Argo.
 Simple quality checks are done immediately after decoding and before data are put on the Global Telecommunication System (GTS).
-Possible offsets resulting from different attachment methods can also be corrected at this stage (Boehme et al., 2009).
-When sufficient profiles are collected, delayed-mode quality control algorithms (e.g. Wong and Owens, 2009) can be used to correct other possible offsets or drifts.
+Possible offsets resulting from different attachment methods can also be corrected at this stage [36].
+When sufficient profiles are collected, delayed-mode quality control algorithms (e.g. [24]) can be used to correct other possible offsets or drifts.
 However, as with Argo and XBT data, final quality will depend on having sufficient nearby reference data for validation and correction of systematic errors.